 During this time the ewes are becoming heavier in lamb and their need for nutrition grows.
 They need hay and—in the final weeks—some supplementary feeding (either from feed blocks or concentrated feed).

 Different kinds of weather have different effects on the ewes.
 The worst kind is deep snow that freezes, either trapping the ewes beneath drifts or forming a hard layer that stops them getting anything to eat.
-Some of the oldest farmers talk of Herdwicks surviving for weeks in snow drifts in extreme winters, and more of them surviving than any other breed.
-They've been known to eat their own fleeces to survive.
+Some of the oldest farmers talk of Herdwicks surviving for weeks in snow drifts during extreme winters, and more of them surviving than any other breed.
+They’ve been known to eat their own fleeces to survive.
 But persistent wet weather can also affects the ewes badly.

-Scanning for lambs and managing the land
+Late winter: scanning for Herdwick lambs and managing the land

 By March farmers have to be vigilant for any issues with the pregnant ewes; they scan (ultrascan) in January so they know which ewes have single lambs in them (these ewes can, by and large, look after themselves with some hay), and which have twins or triplets in them.
 Ewes with twins or triplets need more help as they are at risk of twin lamb disease (Pregnancy Toxaemia): this is a metabolic condition where the sheep’s energy levels are not being met, leading to nutritional deficiencies and, if untreated, death.